nicknguyen-ai/nicknguyen-ai.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D.
-Candidate <br> Miami Herbert Business School
+subtitle: Assistant Professor <br> Muma College of Business, University of South Florida

 profile:
   align: right